PRTG Manual: Channel Definitions for xFlow, IPFIX, and Packet Sniffer Sensors

 - The <id> is linked to the historic data.

-As soon as you change the ID, you lose the history for this particular channel that the ID was linked to.
+As soon as you change the ID, you lose the history for the channel that the ID was linked to.

 - One rule can span multiple lines.